-A health care power of attorney is a document in which one person (the principal) names another person (the health care agent or proxy, health care representative, or other name depending on the state) to make decisions about health care in the event the principal losses capacity to make health care decisions.
+A health care power of attorney is a document in which one person (the principal) names another person (the health care agent, proxy, representative, or surrogate, depending on the state) to make decisions about health care in the event the principal losses capacity to make health care decisions.
 Like the living will, this document may be called by different names in different states.

 A health care power of attorney differs from a living will in that it focuses primarily on the decision-making process and not on a specific decision.
 When writing a living will, no person can anticipate all possible circumstances.
 Thus, the power of attorney for health care can cover as broad a range of health care decisions as the principal desires.

-Once in effect, the agent can act in the here-and-now, review the medical record, serve as an advocate, discuss care and questions with the medical staff, and decide what the principal would want or what is in the best interest of the principal.
+Once in effect, the agent can act in the here-and-now, review the medical record, serve as an advocate, discuss care and questions with the medical staff, and decide what the principal would want or what is in the best interest of the principal if the principal's wishes are not known.
 The health care power of attorney can include a living will provision—a description of health care preferences—or any other instructions but should, preferably, do so only as guidance for the agent, rather than as a binding instruction.

 The agent should be selected with great care.
 A person who strongly wishes to avoid aggressive medical treatment should not name an agent who might not carry out such wishes.
 For example, selecting as agent a person who believes that every possible medical intervention should be used to prolong life, or a spouse whose emotional state might make it difficult to limit or terminate care, may not be wise.
 A better choice might be a trusted associate, advisor, or a longtime friend.